shimondoodkin/nodejs-autorestart/README.md

     require('autoexit');

-### Also you might want to use: `try-catch` that will make your applicaiton not crush on errors
+### You might want to use: `try-catch` that will make your applicaiton not crush on errors
     try
     {
      //your code